sirarsalih/sirarsalih.github.io/_posts/2017-11-16-playing-around-with-azure-table-storage.md

 }
 ```

-Here is how the installer - using [Castle Windsor](http://www.castleproject.org/) - looks like, that wires up the dependencies for <code>TableStorageService</code>:
+Here is how the IoC installer - using [Castle Windsor](http://www.castleproject.org/) - looks like, that wires up the dependencies for <code>TableStorageService</code>:

 ```csharp
 public class Installer : IWindsorInstaller